akshat0502/Edusity/README.md

   <hr />
 </h1>
 <p>EduCampus is a React.js-based web application designed to showcase college programs, campus life, and resources in an engaging and accessible manner.
 Its intuitive, responsive design ensures a seamless user experience across all devices.</p>
+<p>Prospective students can explore detailed information about academic programs, admission requirements, and extracurricular activities.
+The platform features virtual campus tours, photo galleries, and testimonials to provide an immersive look into college life.</p>

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.